Respite care is care given by a person, group or organisation to provide an unpaid carer with a temporary break from their responsibilities.

 In this guide we use the term ‘respite care’ to cover all forms of respite care – from care homes to home care services, and day centres to holidays.
-We look at the reasons for needing respite care below.

 1. Reasons for needing respite care